ccllaarraa/moodvie/README.md

-# MOODVIE ##
+# MOODV. ##

-This application will help users pick a movie based on their mood.
+An application that uses three metrics to determine your mood and recommends two top-rated IMDB films based on the result.

-By asking a number of questions we will try to determine their mood and give them a reccomendation.
+We use a weather forecasting API (DarkSky), a Rorschach psychological test and a users colour preference to determine their mood.
 ---

 **IMDB API**